ToxicFrog/doom-mods/gzap/doc/new-wads.md

 configuration for Heretic and Chex Quest; other files in that directory contain configurations for other megawads.

+### Custom location names

+You can define custom names for locations that are more descriptive than the default item-and-coordinate based ones, like "Stimpack in GreenArmor secret" or "Megasphere near blue key".
+To do this, find the `AP-ITEM` or `AP-SECRET` entry for the location you want to rename in the logic file, and add a `"name":` key to it.
+See the Doom 2 logic for an example.

+Names do not have to be unique; the randomizer will add a unique suffix if there are duplicate location names in the logic.

 ## Publishing your logic

 gzArchipelago can load your logic and tuning files from disk, as long as they're